R3b3lAllianc3/nrf-mesh-gateway/README.md

 14. Now we must [install the certificates](https://github.com/nRFCloud/lte-gateway#install-device-certificates) to the nRF9160: ` python device_credentials_installer.py -g --ca ./my_ca/nordic-semi0x12ff4a64133ce20d2055f845350eef441e19fd14_ca.pem --ca_key ./my_ca/nordic-semi0x12ff4a64133ce20d2055f845350eef441e19fd14_prv.pem --csv provision.csv -d -A -F  "APP|MODEM|BOOT"`.
 You will have to pick the correct COM port with some trial & error.
 Expected output:
 ![Device credentials installer screenshot.](images/device-credentials-installer--screen-output.JPG)

+15. *Transitionary step: this step will be removed in the future but for now must be implemented*.
+Edit the provision.csv, replace the first field (prior to the first comma) with a random unique string, and remove the term 'gateway' in the second field (before the second comma).
+For example, the file should look like this:

+> nrd-816854,,,APP|MODEM|BOOT,"-----BEGIN CERTIFICATE-----
+MIIBxTCCAWsCFFmL5AUclvIkqtcwekEN1hLYekIhMAoGCCqGSM49BAMCMIGaMQsw
+CQYDVQQGEwJVUzELMAkGA1UECAwCQ0ExDjAMBgNVBAcMBTkyNjE0MR0wGwYDVQQK
+DBROb3JkaWMgU2VtaWNvbmR1Y3RvcjEKMAgGA1UECwwBUzEXMBUGA1UEAwwObm9y
+ZGljc2VtaS5jb20xKjAoBgkqhkiG9w0BCQEWG21hcmsucXVyZXNoZXlAbm9yZGlj
+c2VtaS5ubzAeFw0yMTEwMDgwNDIwMzNaFw0zMTEwMDYwNDIwMzNaMC8xLTArBgNV
+BAMMJDUwNGU1MzUzLTM4MzEtNGI3oS04MDEzLTE4MDU1ZGUyMjVkOTBZMBMGByqG
+SM49AgEGCCqGSM49AwEHA0IABN8Q/VHXXIbA1KLdNxc3EnHG95BStLtMlxH0S/1B
+MSsTOG0lw9DZXn9c1EA9cuY3FMOuayd8Fk712ow0eVjtxakwCgYIKoZIzj0EAwID
+SAAwRQIgEVmw7SIh3UNgHMPgdQLiYGqJRcDH6ja32kS4t/wtfAkCIQCdHrmo+AMt
+igfmrJNQKiv1bl6DJGpIufciy7YxWsjFrA==
+-----END CERTIFICATE-----
+"
+ 16. Now we must upload the provision.csv file to nRF Cloud.
+You will need to find your nRF Cloud account API Key on your account settings page, and use it in place of <API_KEY> below: `curl --location --request POST 'https://api.nrfcloud.com/v1/devices' --header 'Authorization: Bearer <API_KEY>' --header 'Content-Type: text/csv' --data-binary '@provision.csv'`

+ 17. Note the return value of the above command and use it to verify if the operation succeeded, replacing BulkOps with this value and API_KEY with your nRF Cloud account API key: `curl --location --request GET 'https://api.nrfcloud.com/v1/bulk-ops-requests/<BulkOps>' --header 'Authorization: Bearer <API_KEY>'`
+ The return string should indicate success.

 ## Process

 ### Configuration